patrickfatrick/closed-captioning-demo-react/README.md

 Meanwhile the functionality is more or less what one would look fore in a closed captioning feature, I think.
 The text is all there at all times, clicking on a chunk of text will take you to that point in the video.
 Meanwhile the user can choose to have the closed captions auto-scroll down as the video plays, or remain static.

+Turning off closed captioning removes the event listeners on the captions and the video player.

 ## Architecture

 It's a simple "app" but since this would probably be part of something much larger, I wrote it as components that could easily be expanded in functionality down the line.